nokia/SReXperts/Hackathon/srl-ansible-lab/README.md

 nokia.srlinux     0.3.0
 ```

-SR Linux Ansible collection is [documented at learn.srlinux.dev](https://learn.srlinux.dev/ansible/collection/) portal with a good number of examples and use cases.
+SR Linux Ansible collection docs can be found at [learn.srlinux.dev](https://learn.srlinux.dev/ansible/collection/) portal with a good number of examples and use cases.
 You will have to refer to the documentation to understand how the modules are composed and complete the lab tasks.

 ### Inventory

 The lab comes with a pre-configured Ansible inventory file that defines the nodes and their connection parameters.
 The inventory file is located in the `srl-ansible-lab` directory and is named [`inventory.yml`](inventory.yml).

+Note that Containerlab also auto-generates an Ansible inventory file for each lab; it can be found under clab-ansible/ansible-inventory.yml

+If you want to use Ansible from your machine, you will have to copy the inventory file to your machine and adjust the connection parameters to match the ports and addresses of the nodes given the lab VM external DNS name and exposed ports.

 ## Tasks